 What do we bring?

 When you book a trip we will send out an itinerary on what you need to bring.
-You can also find it on our Itinerary and Gear List page.

 Do you serve alcohol on the trips?